roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 10Page 2

+===

- 10Page 2 ****** The Hard Body's Continuing Education Ch.
-10 ****** bydlsloan© "Now that's nice," Waters nodded.
+"Now that's nice," Waters nodded.
 He grabbed the camera and took a half dozen more pictures, straight on and profile.
 "All right, test it out."

  Cori jumped up and down again, expecting the clay to break loose and her nipples to poke through a hole, spilling clay down the front of her shirt.
 It didn't happen.
 Everything held.
 "Looks like you were right," Cori said.
 "I guess I'm good to go.
 Thanks!
 I'll see you in about 45 minutes."